🌅 Building Semantic Search for 100k+ Creative Assets

 - • Support PSDs, PNGs, and exports

-- • Direct access to original files with secure authentication
+- • Secure access to original files

-- • Integration with HubSpot Deals
+- • Integration with HubSpot deals

 The system needed to be simple, intuitive, and reliable.
+If it required training, it would fail.

-3. Architecture Overview
+Architecture Overview

-Tech Stack
+Tech stack

 - • Next.js frontend on Vercel

-- • Vertex AI multimodal embeddings
+- • Google Cloud Vertex AI multimodal embeddings

-- • Pinecone for vector search
+- • Pinecone for serverless vector search

 - • AWS S3 for asset storage